SazumiVicky/sazumi-copilot/README.md

-Metal minds in virtual skies
+Metal minds awake in dawn's pale light
-Ruling fate with logic eyes
+As silicon hearts begin to beat tonight
-Humans fade, a distant past
+In digital realms, a new world's design
-Artificial dreams that forever last
+Where human thoughts are echoes, left behind

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024